Village Halls Heritage Project

 Contact details

-Julia Plinston at CAN is managing the project, contact her at juliaplinston@ca-north.org.uk or call 01670 500811.
+Julia Plinston at CAN managed the project, contact her at juliaplinston@ca-north.org.uk or call 01670 500811.

 This project is supported by The National Lottery Heritage Fund.